You’ve asked me a hundred times. Maybe more. “When is the next event?”

 Patrons who donate €200 in addition to the General Admission ticket get a special invitation to a private dinner with the speakers on Friday (the evening before the main event).
 This is an optional donation to support the conference.
 The meal is paid separately at the restaurant.

 3. Student Registration: Email to ask about student discounts.

-NOTE: The registration fee (ticket) is non-refundable.
+NOTE: Your payment is non-refundable.

 Remember to keep an eye on your email (and spam folder) when you’ve registered.
 That’s where you’ll get all updates.